Meet the Crew

 Adam now leads the wonderful team of personalities that make up Grasshopper Adventures.
 He lives in Siem Reap Cambodia with his young family and still occasionally hosts tours.

-Noel joined the Grasshopper Adventures flock in 2016 and we couldn't be happier to have him onboard.
-Surrounded by bikes personally and professionally his whole life, sport cycling and the business of bikes has been a constant for him.
-'It began as a 6 year-old touring friends around the neighbourhood, eventually leading to the competitive racing circuit in Europe.'
+Noel joined the Grasshopper Adventures flock in 2016.
+Surrounded by bikes personally and professionally his whole life, sport cycling and the world of bikes has been a constant for him - 'It began as a 6 year-old touring friends around the neighbourhood, eventually leading to the competitive racing circuit in Europe.'

 He's since worked internationally in Marketing & Sales for the world's top bicycle companies and from here a passion developed to introduce more people to the pleasures of riding a bike.
-Grasshopper Adventures is a perfect fit for Noel who heads-up the role of Marketing Director.
+Grasshopper Adventures is a perfect fit for Noel who heads-up the role of Regional Manager of Thailand & Laos.

 In addition to being a valuable member of the Hong Kong sales team, Blair has another, far more exotic role at Grasshopper in the form of 'Expedition Engineer', designing and leading our Pioneering Tours.
 If Blair is not to be found at his desk he may be escorting a group over the steppes of Uzbekistan, doing a reccy of the gorges of the Chinese Himalaya or urging on a group of uni-cyclists around the Annapurna Circuit in Nepal.